BenjaminShinar/Books-Resources/CppNow2021/Interfaces.md

 <!--
 ignore these words in spell check for this file
-// cSpell:ignore O'Dwyer Theophil conio
+// cSpell:ignore O'Dwyer Theophil conio Revzin
 -->

 Interfaces